conan-io/docs/glossary.rst

    semantic versioning
-      Versioning system with versions in the form of MAJOR.MINOR.PATCH where PATCH version changes when you make backwards compatible bug fixes, MINOR version changes when you add functionality in a backwards compatible manner, and MAJOR version changes when you make incompatible API changes.
+      Versioning system with versions in the form of MAJOR.MINOR.PATCH where PATCH version changes when you make backward-compatible bug fixes, MINOR version changes when you add functionality in a backward-compatible manner, and MAJOR version changes when you make incompatible API changes.

    local cache
-      Folder in which Conan stores the package cache and some configuratin files such as the `conan.conf`.
+      A folder in which Conan stores the package cache and some configuration files such as the `conan.conf` or `settings.yml`.
 It's configurable with the environment variable ``CONAN_USER_HOME``.

    editable package
-      Package that resides in the user workspace, but are consumed as if they were in the cache.
+      A package that resides in the user workspace, but is consumed as if It was in the cache.

    workspace
-      Conan workspaces allow to have more than one package in user folders, and have them directly use other packages from user folders without needing to put them in the local cache.
+      Conan workspaces allow us to have more than one package in user folders and have them directly use other packages from user folders without needing to put them in the local cache.
       Furthermore, they enable incremental builds on large projects containing multiple packages.